voleer/interview-hangman/README.md

 need or would like to get creative.

 - A masked version of the word, with correct guesses revealed
-  - For example, if the word is “bittitan” and the player has guessed the letter “t” then the word should be displayed as: \_ _ T T _ T \_ \_
+  - For example, if the word is “voleer” and the player has guessed the letter “e” then the word should be displayed as: \_ \_ _ E E _
 - An input mechanism of some kind which allows the player to input their next guess
 - An indication of which letters the player has already guessed incorrectly
 - An indication of how many remaining incorrect guesses the player has before